ninest/typer/README.md

 You are in the Firebase branch.
 Firebase and leaderboards functionality was removed.
 Cheating and XSS attacks are okay to an extend, but racism and discriminatory language in usernames is not.
-I know there are easy ways to handle this, but I ended up spending too much time on leaderboards and database functionality.
+I know there are easy ways to handle this, but I ended up spending too much time on leaderboards and database functionality, while I only hoped this would be a simple game to improve my vanilla JS.

 Thank you to everyone who participated.